Many women with Endometriosis also suffer from infertility. Why? Well, that very question spawned today’s research…

 There has been no link to the cause and effect of Endometriosis and infertility.
 Not yet, at least.

 Chocolate cysts, or endometriomas, are blood-filled cysts that are usually found on the ovaries.
-They can also be found outside of the pelvic area (the belly button, brain, liver, etc.); however, these do not seem to effect infertility.
-It’s been stated that 17-44% of women with Endometriosis have endometriomas.
+They can also be found outside of the pelvic area (the belly button, brain, liver, etc.); however, these do not seem to affect infertility.
+It’s been stated that 17-44% of people with Endometriosis have endometriomas.
 These cysts can impede ovulation or even damage the ovaries themselves.
 Endometriomas can be removed during an excision surgery; however, as you’ll see, multiple surgeries may cause further damage to the ovary tissue.

 On the flip side, a study published in 2015 found that there was no substantial difference between 183 different oocytes (eggs) that came from ovaries that have had endometriomas and those that have not; that the oocytes were not inferior in quality to the healthy oocyte.
 So knowing the quality of the eggs was not affected by the chocolate cysts begs to question: is it purely because of any damage to the ovarian tissue or Fallopian tubes that prevents the egg from getting to its Final Destination?